Reducing Medication Errors Associated with At-risk Behaviors by Healthcare Professionals

 1. Managing multiple priorities while carrying out complex processes (e.g., order entry, transcription, drug administration, IV admixture)

-2. Holding/admitting overflow patients in inappropriate units/areas
+2. Holding/admitting overflow patients to inappropriate units/areas

-3. Failure to adequately supervise/orient staff
+3. Failure to adequately supervise/orient healthcare practitioners

-4. Inadequate staffing based on patient acuity
+4. Inadequate staffing based on patient/ unit acuity

 VII.
 Patient Education